Ling1021/YelpCamp/README.md

 # YelpCamp

-A captone project of web development bootcamp.
+A capstone project of web development bootcamp.

+<a href="https://agile-fjord-79236.herokuapp.com/">See the website</a>